Lam helps launch the dazzling rise of Samoa

 October 6, 1991

 It was a sensational coming out party for Samoan rugby and yet such were the vagaries of Test rugby and the confused thinking at the IRB that, with few fixtures arranged for Samoa and no guarantee of a place at the 1995 World Cup, Lam was briefly seduced by New Zealand Rugby again.
-In 1992 he was called up as an injury replacement by the who were touring Australia and played in just the one game, a defeat against a Sydney Select XV.
+In 1992 he was called up as an injury replacement by the All Blacks who were touring Australia and played in just the one game, a defeat against a Sydney Select XV.
 He never played in a Test but is officially All Black 928.

 “Lam is a Pied Piper figure who relishes transforming underdogs into world beaters”